Stevie B: Early life and career

 In 1998, The Best of Stevie B was re-released, highlighting the light dance-pop sound that marked the start of his career.

 In August 2009, he released The Terminator which features the lead single "Running for Miles" and a remixed rendition of one of his biggest hits, "Spring Love", with a guest performance by Pitbull and the music video featuring Polish model Anita Sikorska.

 On April 10, 2019, Hill took to Facebook to make a critical commentary about the lack of freestyle music and the current state of the genre in general.

 Personal life

-On September 30, 2011, Hill was arrested by Springfield, Massachusetts police officers after his concert in MassMutual Center in Massachusetts due to his owing $420,000 in unpaid child support.
+On September 30, 2011, after his concert at MassMutual Center in Springfield, Massachusetts, police arrested Hill because he owed $420,000 in unpaid child support.

-In a 2019 interview, comedian Dulcé Sloan revealed Hill to be her uncle.
+Comedian Dulcé Sloan is Hill’s niece.